-Dallas Fed Manufacturing Index in the United States averaged 2.94 points from 2004 until 2019, reaching an all time high of 47.60 points in June of 2004 and a record low of -59.90 points in February of 2009.
-This page provides the latest reported value for - United States Dallas Fed Manufacturing Index - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news. source: Federal Reserve Bank of Dallas
+Dallas Fed Manufacturing Index in the United States averaged 1.78 points from 2004 until 2020, reaching an all time high of 47.80 points in June of 2004 and a record low of -74 points in April of 2020.
+This page provides the latest reported value for - United States Dallas Fed Manufacturing Index - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
+United States Dallas Fed Manufacturing Index - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Federal Reserve Bank of Dallas

-Dallas Fed Manufacturing Index in the United States is expected to be -3.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Dallas Fed Manufacturing Index in the United States to stand at 5.00 in 12 months time.
-In the long-term, the United States Dallas Fed Manufacturing Index is projected to trend around 5.00 points in 2020, according to our econometric models.
+Dallas Fed Manufacturing Index in the United States is expected to be 5.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Dallas Fed Manufacturing Index in the United States to stand at 8.00 in 12 months time.
+In the long-term, the United States Dallas Fed Manufacturing Index is projected to trend around 5.00 points in 2021, according to our econometric models.